Trouble mounts for bitcoin and stocks as U.S. treasury borrowing costs surges

 The likely catalyst is President Donald Trump's tariff threats against Europe, tied to his Greenland takeover push, and fears of retaliatory U.S. bond sales by European holders.
 (Bond prices and yields move inversely, so sales drive yields higher.)

 Over the weekend, Trump threatened to impose a 10% levy on imports from eight European countries starting Feb.
-1 and rising to 25% on June 1 unless a deal for Greenland is reached.
+1, rising to 25% on June 1 unless a deal for Greenland is reached.

-European leaders slammed Trump's remark as anti-free markets while considering possible options for retaliation.
-Speculation has been doing the rounds that Europeans may weaponize their $12.6 trillion pile of U.S. assets, including Treasury notes and stocks.
-Analysts, however, said it's easier said than done as most assets are held by private players and not government funds.
+European leaders slammed Trump's remark as anti-free-market while considering possible retaliatory measures.
+Speculation has been circulating that Europeans may weaponize their $12.6 trillion pile of U.S. assets, including Treasury notes and stocks.
+Analysts, however, said it's easier said than done, as most assets are held by private players and not government funds.

 Print